yiphei/yif-AI/learned_dropout/README.md

 | **shift_init = 0** [(config)](#with-penalty--shift_init--0) | 2.937 | **3.384** | 0.6167 | 15,335,424 |
 | **baseline** [(config)](#baseline) | **2.845** | 3.475 | NA | 15,441,192 |

 Three more baselines with $Dropout$ were compared: "0.2 dropout baseline", "0.3 dropout baseline", and "0.4 dropout baseline".
-The new model outperformed all in validation loss except for "0.2 dropout baseline", but it does outperform them all in train loss (excluding the baseline with no dropout).
+The new model outperformed all in validation loss except for "0.2 dropout baseline", but it did outperform them all in train loss (excluding the baseline with no dropout).
 Remember that the new model only had one $LearnedDropout$ per layer and no other dropouts (technically, other dropouts are present in the code but were turned off), while the baseline had 3 $Dropout$ per layer.

 <div>
   <div style="display: flex; flex-wrap: wrap; justify-content: space-between; align-items: flex-start; align-content: flex-start;">